-S 1 1.37 CHIICH.
-(3) either: (A) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or (B) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
-6 A listed entity should: The Company has no formal performance (a) have and disclose a process for periodically evaluation process for the Board or evaluating the performance of the board, its individual directors.
+15 (2) aither: 1.5 (3) either: (A) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or (B) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
+1.6 A listed entity should: The Company has no formal performance (a) have and disclose a process for periodically evaluation process for the Board or evaluating the performance of the board, its individual directors.
 Due to the small size committees and individual directors; and and the enduring stability of the Board, the (b) disclose for each reporting period whether a directors regard the establishment of a performance evaluation has been undertaken prescribed performance evaluation process in accordance with that process during or in to be unnecessary. respect of that period.
-7 A listed entity should: The Company does not have a process for (a) have and disclose a process for evaluating evaluating the performance of its senior the performance of its senior executives at executives as there are none engaged by least once every reporting period; the Company.
+1.7 A listed entity should: The Company does not have a process for (a) have and disclose a process for evaluating evaluating the performance of its senior the performance of its senior executives at executives as there are none engaged by least once every reporting period; the Company.
 Any senior executive (b) disclose for each reporting period whether a functions are carried out by the Executive performance evaluation has been undertaken Directors. in accordance with that process during or in respect of that period.
-Structure the Board to be effective and add value 4 A majority of the board of a listed entity should The Board is of the opinion that the be independent directors.
+2. Structure the Board to be effective and add value 2.4 A majority of the board of a listed entity should The Board is of the opinion that the be independent directors.
 Company is best served by its current board composition and does not consider that the current stage of development of the Company justifies the cost of increasing the number of directors.
-5 The chair of the board of a listed entity should be The Board supports the combined role of an independent director and, in particular, should Chairman and CEO and does not consider not be the same person as the CEO of the entity. that the present size of operations of the Company justifies the cost of increasing the number of directors.
-A listed entity should have a program for The Board believes that the current inducting new directors and for periodically directors already possess the necessary reviewing whether there is a need for existing skills, knowledge and experience to directors to undertake professional development effectively and competently perform their to maintain the skills and knowledge needed to duties within the scope of the Company's perform their role as directors effectively. operations.
-However, as the Company develops, the Board will continue to monitor and assess the benefit of introducing such programs and professional development opportunities.
+2.5 The chair of the board of a listed entity should be The Board supports the combined role of an independent director and, in particular, should Chairman and CEO and does not consider not be the same person as the CEO of the entity. that the present size of operations of the Company justifies the cost of increasing the number of directors.
+2.6 A listed entity should have a program for The Board believes that the current inducting new directors and for periodically directors already possess the necessary reviewing whether there is a need for existing skills, knowledge and experience to directors to undertake professional development effectively and competently perform their to maintain the skills and knowledge needed to duties within the scope of the Company's perform their role as directors effectively. operations.
+However, as the Company r 1 develops, the Board will continue to develops, the Board will continue to monitor and assess the benefit of monitor and assess the benefit of